Sage-Bionetworks-Workflows/nf-synapse/CONTRIBUTING.md

 Before you create any new modules, be sure to look at those that already exist in the `modules/` directory.
 You may find that you can reuse or modify an existing module rather than creating a new one.

 Based on the purpose of your workflow, you may need to create one or more modules.
 In this repository, a module is a [Nextflow process](https://nextflow.io/docs/latest/process.html) that performs a single task.
 For example, a module may be responsible for downloading a file from Synapse like in the `SYNAPSE_GET` module and emitting it's downloaded path.
+To perform a complex task, or utilize existing tools and programming languages, you can provide an executable script in the `bin/` directory and call it from your module.
+See the `GET_USER_ID` [module](https://github.com/Sage-Bionetworks-Workflows/nf-synapse/blob/5293271e65e6af67763c21c4c0d3b947ca5101d2/modules/get_user_id.nf) for an example where the Synapse Python client is used to retrieve information about the current user.

 Create any modules necessary for your workflow and store them as individual `.nf` files with names that are lowercase representations of the name of the process you are creating.

 ## Create New Workflow